323 million people visited a National Park Service property in 2025. That’s with a 43-day government shutdown where most parks had zero staff.

 Location: Tennessee & North Carolina

-2020 Numbers: 12.1 million (#1)
+2020 Numbers: 14,161,548 (#1)

 Park Description

+One of the best national parks in America is also the most popular, receiving more visits annually than any other national park.
+In fact, Great Smoky Mountains National Park is also the most visited national park in the world.
 Considered the crown jewel of the eastern U.S. parks by many, Great Smoky Mountains National Park protects a vast swath of the immense beauty of the Appalachian Mountains.

 These old mountains and forests and streams have a character about them that tends to invite one to slow down and imagine a world where this was what much of the eastern United States looked like.
+Herds of elk freely roam the park, and bears, otters, deer, foxes, and woodpeckers are commonly sighted.

 Best Time to Visit

 The best time to visit the Great Smoky Mountains National Park is in the fall when the brilliant foliage is on full display.
 The month of October is the best time to see peak fall colors.
+October also brings the biggest crowds of the year, bringing 13% of the total crowd.

 Best Things to Do